pytools4dart/pytools4dart/README.md

 >self.changetracker = [[], {}, outpath]

-Changetracker contains first a list of all modules that will have to be updated, then a dictionnary of dictionnaries accessed in the following way :
+Changetracker contains first a list of all modules that will have to be updated, then a dictionnary of dictionnaries accessed in the following way:

 >self.changetracker[1]['plots'][parameter] = paramvalue